-The Swiss Criminal Procedure Code (SR 311.0) provides various measures of procedural protection to safeguard potentially endangered witnesses.
+The Swiss Criminal Procedure Code (SR 312.0) provides various measures of procedural protection to safeguard potentially endangered witnesses.
 These include the options of anonymous witness testimony and the exclusion of the public from court proceedings.
-Within the framework of the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings, which defines judicial standards applicable to criminal law, victim's assistance and rights of foreigners, as well as procedural and extra-procedural protection of witnesses, the Federal Council 2013 adopted the Federal Act on Extra-procedural Witness Protection.
+Within the framework of the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings, which, amongst others, defines judicial standards related to victim's assistance as well as procedural and extra-procedural protection of witnesses, Switzerland adopted the Federal Act on Extra-procedural Witness Protection (SR 312.2), which entered into force on 1 January 2013.
 The Witness Protection Act provides for the implementation of witness protection programmes for the benefit of witnesses in criminal proceedings who may face threats.
-For this purpose, a special national witness protection unit was formed within Federal Office of Police (fedpol) in the Federal Department of Justice and Police (FDJP).
-This unit is responsible for implementing the witness protection programme cannot be implemented, but where special protective measures must nonetheless be undertaken by the police.
+For this purpose, a special national witness protection unit was formed within the Federal Office of Police (fedpol) in the Federal Department of Justice and Police (FDJP).
+This unit is responsible for implementing the witness protection programme and offering advice and support to police authorities in cases where a witness protection programme cannot be implemented, but where special protective measures must nonetheless be undertaken by the police.